DiddiLeija/diddi-and-the-bugs/README.md

 ### Discord server

-There's a Discord server (_DiddiLeija's Server_) where you can ask and share stuff related to Diddi and The Bugs! **Wanna join? https://discord.gg/DfrHxT9ENy**
+There's a Discord server (officially named _DiddiLeija's Server_) where you can ask and share stuff related to Diddi and The Bugs! **Wanna join? https://discord.gg/DfrHxT9ENy**

 ### Wiki